 Melinda successfully defended a board of education in the first special education federal jury trial in the country.
-Melinda has extensive experience representing boards of education before state and federal agencies, including the Connecticut Commission on Human Rights and Opportunities, the Equal Employment Opportunity Commission, the State Board of Mediation and Arbitration, the State Board of Labor Relations, and in arbitrations before American Arbitration Association arbitrators.
-She also has represented boards of education before the U.S. Department of Education Office of Civil Rights on claims of disability and race/national origin discrimination and the Connecticut State Department of Education.
-She has successfully defended employers in federal jury trials involving the Americans with Disabilities Act and the First Amendment rights of employees.
+Boards of Education appreciate her extensive experience representing them before state and federal agencies, including the Connecticut Commission on Human Rights and Opportunities, the Equal Employment Opportunity Commission, the State Board of Mediation and Arbitration, the State Board of Labor Relations, and in arbitrations before American Arbitration Association arbitrators.
+She also represents boards of education before the U.S. Department of Education Office of Civil Rights on claims of disability and race/national origin discrimination and the Connecticut State Department of Education and is certified as a Civil Rights Investigator Three through ATIXA.

-Melinda has defended employers and their individual officers, agents and employees in federal and state courts and before federal and state agencies regarding various issues including: discrimination, retaliation and harassment claims under Title VI, Title VII, Title IX, Connecticut Fair Employment Practices Act, Americans with Disabilities Act, the Rehabilitation Act, Fair Labor Standards Act, whistleblower claims, constitutional claims under Section 1983, First Amendment, Uniformed Services Employment and Reemployment Rights Act and various employment-related tort claims.
+Melinda defends employers and their individual officers, agents and employees in federal and state courts and before federal and state agencies regarding various issues including: discrimination, retaliation and harassment claims under Title VI, Title VII, Title IX, Connecticut Fair Employment Practices Act, Americans with Disabilities Act, the Rehabilitation Act, Fair Labor Standards Act, whistleblower claims, constitutional claims under Section 1983, First Amendment, Uniformed Services Employment and Reemployment Rights Act and various employment-related tort claims.
 Melinda routinely negotiates collective bargaining agreements.

 News & Insights

 - Zoom Webinars, December 2023 - May 2024

 - Zoom, 10.09.2023